strapi/documentation/docusaurus/docs/dev-docs/deployment/process-manager.md

 ---
-title: Process Manager
+title: PM2 Process Manager
 description: How to install and start a Strapi application using a process manager.
 sidebarDepth: 2

 ---

-# Process manager
+# How to use the PM2 process manager with Strapi

 Process managers allow you to keep your Strapi application running and to reload it without downtime.
 The following documentation uses the [PM2](https://pm2.keymetrics.io/) process manager and describes: